 1. I am the victim of random hankerings for hummus

 I’m always on the lookout for good, authentic Muslim cuisine (which is not a thing, but in Trump’s America, Muslims tend to be viewed as a monolith).
 I imagine hacking into government databases is pretty tough and hunger-inducing.
 Thankfully, I’ll have a legion of Arab restaurant owners at my fingertips.
 There’s nothing quite like pistachio ice-cream to relieve hunger.
-(Because hunger is terrible and makes you wish you were dead, and the dead don’t eat.
+(Because pistachio ice-cream is terrible and makes you wish you were dead, and the dead don’t eat.
 Also, being dead relieves you of 100 percent of your problems.
 It’s a win-win, really.)

 2. We’re all afraid of our extended family.